fallingstar56/REALM_Inference/README.md

 In our paper, we evaluated the three models on each of the 10 tasks, under all 16 perturbation settings with a sample size of 25 rollouts at 800 time-steps.
-Each number in the table below is then obtained by averaging the results over these 10 tasks per eprturbation.
+Each number in the table below is then obtained by averaging the results over these 10 tasks per perturbation.

 Tabular results for the tested VLA models: